L. A. Park: Personal life

 Tapia is part of an extended wrestling family that also includes his brother Eustacio Jiménez Ibarra, who wrestled as El Hijo de Cien Caras ("The son of Cien Caras") before his death on November 29, 2010, and his son who wrestles as El Hijo de L.A.
 Park ("The son of L.A.
 Park").
 Three of Tapia's uncles are also wrestlers working under the ring names Super Parka, Johnny Ibarra, and Desalmado.
 Super Parka's son, Tapia's cousin, wrestles for CMLL as Volador Jr. In January 2019 L.A.
 Park introduced "L.A.
 Park Jr.", presented as a son who decided to follow in L.A.
 Park's footsteps and become a professional wrestler.
 He had worked under the ring name "Último Sadox" up until that point.
 It is unclear if L.A.
 Park Jr. is related to Tapia or if it is a case of someone paying for the use of the name in the same vein as El Hijo de Cien Caras or El Hijo del Gladiador, who paid for the use of the names.
+He also has a daughter, born December 13, 2005.